Loans of love: how to borrow from family and friends

 All in all, the potential for future misunderstandings and the legalese required means that borrowing from a friend or family member can sometimes be more trouble than its worth.

-If, as much research on this topic suggests, you are considering an informal loan because you can't access good quality deals, or any deals, in the formal borrowing sector it may be worth looking more deeply into the market.
+Much research on this topic suggests that many of those who are considering an informal loan can't access good quality deals, or any deals, in the formal borrowing sector it may be worth looking more deeply into the market.

 Peer to peer lending sites, such as Zopa, allow those with money to lend to those seeking to borrow, for example.